Biden meets with key senators to start bipartisan talks on infrastructure spending

 “All four of us indicated that we wanted to work together,” Cardin said, describing the meeting as cordial and optimistic.

-Capito said the meeting had been productive, adding that working on a bipartisan bill was her top priority.
+Capito said the meeting was productive, adding that working on a bipartisan bill is her top priority.

 “We should be forward-leaning when it comes to tackling the transportation needs of today and tomorrow in a way that works for all communities, instead of a one-sized-fits-all approach,” she said in a statement.